MohamedAghzal/llms-as-path-planners/gpt-4-path-planning/README.md

 # GPT-4 Path Planning

 This repository contains code for evaluating GPT-4's spatial reasoning capabilities on long-horizon path planning tasks.
-The project focuses on single-goal path planning in grid-based environments with different geometric configurations and input representations.
+The project focuses on single-goal path planning in grid-based environments with different geometric configurations and input representations, and emphasize generalization across different path lengths and geometries.

 ## Overview